Displaced Grid is a hotkey layout designed for ergonomics and speed.

 You must switch to GRID in game options.

-When Warcraft III is not active (i.e., when you're tabbed out), your normal hotkeys will be in effect.
+When Warcraft III is not active (i.e., when you're tabbed out) your Displaced Grid has no effect.

-Disabled modules are grayed out in the tray menu.
+Disabled modules will not be loaded and will not appear in the tray menu.